The Saxon Settlement of Tamworth in the 800s

 Traditionally, Ælfred the Great is cast as the central player in the story of Viking Age Britain.
 But Max Adams, while stressing the genius of Ælfred as war leader, law-giver, and forger of the English nation, has a more nuanced and variegated narrative to relate.
 The Britain encountered by the Scandinavians of the ninth and tenth centuries was one of regional diversity and self-conscious cultural identities: of Picts, Dál Riatans and Strathclyde Britons; of Bernicians and Deirans, East Anglians, Mercians and West Saxons.”

-Aelfred’s Britain is an excellent book, not confining itself to the period of Alfred’s rule but comprehensively offering an account of England from the reign of Alfred’s grandfather to the end of the reign of his youngest grandson (King Eadred) in 955.
-This makes it much more than a book about Alfred and rather a book about Britain and the Vikings just before, after and during The First Viking Age.
+Ælfred’s Britain is an excellent book.
+It does not confine itself to the period of Alfred’s rule but comprehensively offers an account of England from the reign of Alfred’s grandfather to the end of the reign of his youngest grandson (King Eadred) in 955.
+This makes it much more than a book about Alfred but rather a book about Britain and the Vikings just before, after, and during the First Viking Age.

 This ia an important development in the history of the period and a step that should have been taken long, long ago.
 There is little point in knowing events in England in isolation during this period – a wider view point should and must be adopted.